Astorcamon/.github/.github/ISSUE_TEMPLATE/05_security_risk.md

 **Describe the problem**
 A clear and concise description of what the bug is.

+**IMPORTANT:**
-**IMPORTANT: Notice that after you send this report, you will not view it anymore cause it is transferred to a private environment for security reasons**
+**Notice that after you send this report, you will not view it anymore cause it is transferred to a private environment for security reasons.**
-**You may add a new security report if you forgot something or want to attach something more after sending this**
+**You may add a new security report if you forgot something or want to attach something more after sending this.**

 **To Reproduce**
 Steps to reproduce the behavior: